 Please follow the instructions below to begin the online or hybrid course development process.

-- Submit a course syllabus (may be a draft), using the required Syllabus Template, to your department chair or school director; and to the Distance Education Faculty Services Office.
+2. Submit a course syllabus (may be a draft), using the required, accessible Syllabus Template within Desire2Learn (D2L) to the course designer’s department chair or school director; and to the Distance Education Faculty Services Office.

-- The Peer Review Form contains baseline elements required to complete an online-hybrid course and may be used as a course development guide.
+- The form contains baseline elements required to complete an online-hybrid course and may be used as a course development guide.
 Incomplete courses are not accepted for peer review.

 - When the course is complete, the course developer uses the Peer Review Form to conduct a self-evaluation submission to the OFM.